feast-dev/feast/docs/getting-started/concepts/dataset.md

 ***

-Check out our [tutorial on validating historical features](../../tutorials/validating-historical-features.md) to see how this concept can be applied in real-world use case.
+Check out our [tutorial on validating historical features](../../tutorials/validating-historical-features.md) to see how this concept can be applied in a real-world use case.